monash-emu/AuTuMN/apps/tuberculosis/regions/marshall_islands/outputs/README.md

-# To generate all the figures for the manuscript
+# To generate all the figures and tables for the manuscript

+## Preliminary steps

 1. Put the PBI database containing all percentile outputs for all scenarios in "apps/tuberculosis/regions/marshall_islands/outputs/pbi_databases".
+2. Use Streamlit to create a raw csv file containing the posterior percentiles.
+3. Put the csv file into "apps/tuberculosis/regions/marshall_islands/outputs/parameter_posteriors".

+## Generating the output files
-2. Run the following script: "apps/tuberculosis/regions/marshall_islands/outputs/main_script.py".
+Run the following script: "apps/tuberculosis/regions/marshall_islands/outputs/main_script.py".

-All the figures will be available from "apps/tuberculosis/regions/marshall_islands/outputs/figures".
+All the figures and tables will be available from "apps/tuberculosis/regions/marshall_islands/outputs/figures".

 # Scenario list
 The scenarios indexing should follow the definitions presented in ""apps/tuberculosis/regions/marshall_islands/README.md".